pchaudhari23/Software_Notes/1. FRONTEND/React/React Concepts.md

-How React works?
+REACT:

-- REACT: Javascript library for building user interface
+- Javascript library for building user interface.
-- React maintains a **light weight copy** of actual DOM in memory called **virtual DOM**.
+- React maintains a **lightweight copy** of the actual DOM in memory called the **virtual DOM**.
-- When the application's state or props changes, new virtual DOM is created and compared with the old virtual DOM.
+- When state or props of UI components change, React creates a new virtual DOM and compares it with the old DOM using a **diffing algorithm** to identify changes.
-- Then react updates only those parts of real DOM which are changed in the virtual DOM.
-- This comparions between old and new virtual DOM is done using something called **diffing algorithm**.
-- The process of comparing and updating the real DOM is called **Reconciliation**.
+- Then react updates only the changed parts of the real DOM.
+This process of comparing and updating the real DOM based on these changes is called **reconciliation**.
-- All this is done to **avoid re-rendering** a real DOM on every change as it is expensive computation.
+- This **minimizes re-rendering**.
+So when there are frequent DOM manipulations they happen in memory and only minimal updates are applied to the browser's actual DOM.
-- Latest version: v19.1 (July 2025)
+- Latest version: v19.2 (Dec 2025)

 ---